mik3lson/free_news/README.md

-# 📰 Free News Extractor
+# 📰 Free News Extractor, Pay Wall Bypass

 A Python-based web scraping tool designed to extract news article content from various news websites, with special optimization for The Washington Post.